roth-hex-lab/roth-hex-lab.github.io/content/publication/2025/2025-GIVRAR-Workshop-Ambient-Color-Julian/index.md

 <br>

 {{% callout note %}}
-We gratefully acknowledge funding for this work by BMBF (project KARVIMIO, grant number 16SV8973).
+We gratefully acknowledge funding for this work by BMFTR (project KARVIMIO, grant number 16SV8973).
 {{% /callout %}}